Prescribed burns

 Fort William First Nation – Thunder Bay District

-This is the seventh year of conducting this Low Complexity Hazard Reduction Burn to remove accumulated dried grasses and help provide for community safety.
+This is the eighth year of conducting this Low Complexity Hazard Reduction Burn to remove accumulated dried grasses and help provide for community safety.
 Aviation, Forest Fire and Emergency Services (AFFES) crews will use hand ignition to ignite a variety of small plots throughout the community.
 Community members, AFFES staff and fire engines will be used to provided suppression support.
 Smoke in the community will be managed by monitoring weather and using appropriate ignition tactics.

-Nelson Lake Blowdown – Thunder Bay District
+Nelson Lake – Thunder Bay District

 Mishkeegogamaang Independent First Nation – Sioux Lookout District